qsnake/gpaw/doc/exercises/dos/dos.rst

 Density of states
 =================

 Take a look at the :svn:`~doc/exercises/dos/dos.py` program and try to get a rough idea of what it can do for you.
-Use it to plot the density of states (DOS) for the three Fe configurations (on the *x*-axis you have the energy relative to the Fermilevel).
+Use it to plot the density of states (DOS) for the three Fe configurations from the :ref:`iron_exercise` exercise (on the *x*-axis you have the energy relative to the Fermilevel).

 * Do the DOS plots integrate to the correct numbers? (i.e. number of bands).